matthewweis/db-project/README.md

 Currently the project includes a couple of tests in logic/src/test:

 ```
 DBConnectionTest.java tests whether or not the application can connect to a given database.
-This tests also includes instructions for creating a lightweight Microsoft SQL DB in Docker, although using Microsoft SQL Management Studio / Azure works as well)
+This test also includes instructions for creating a lightweight Microsoft SQL DB in Docker, although using Microsoft SQL Management Studio / Azure works as well.
 ```

 ```
 DBQueryTest.java runs a few tests against a sample database to show rxjava2-jdbc is working.
-These tests are very similar to those from rxjava2-jdbc's README.md and are likely irrelevant to those setting up the project.
+Included methods are very similar to those from rxjava2-jdbc's README.md and are likely irrelevant to those setting up the project.
 ```

 ## Built With